 Millennium Discovers - James Baldwin & Nikki Giovanni, a conversationArts / Discovery

-James Baldwin & Nikki Giovanni, a conversation.
+James Baldwin and Nikki Giovanni, a conversation.
 Original video from SOUL! and then shoutfactorytv.
 Taped in London, November 1971.

 Yolande Cornelia “Nikki” Giovanni, Jr.(born June 7, 1943) is an American poet, writer, commentator, activist, and educator.
 Giovanni gained initial fame in the late 1960s as one of the foremost authors of the Black Arts Movement.
 Influenced by the Civil Rights Movement and Black Power Movement of the period, her early work provides a strong, militant African-American perspective, leading one writer to dub her the “Poet of the Black Revolution.”